 THE DETAILS: One of the best-known lunar jumps is the one performed by John Young as he saluted the American flag during one of the Apollo 16 moonwalks.
-Figure 6-18 is a still from the video recording of this event, which was also photographed by Charlie Duke (Figure 5-74).
+Figure 6.7-1 shows the video recording of this event, which was also photographed by Charlie Duke (Figure 6.7-2).

-Moon hoax proponents say that Young's jump is strangely short, and so are all the other lunar leaps.
-Yet on the Moon, with one-sixth of Earth's gravity, astronauts should be able to perform amazing jumps, maybe six times as high as on Earth.
-Perhaps the hidden wires couldn't lift them up enough?
+Moon hoax proponents say that Young's hop is strangely short and so are all the other lunar jumps.
+They argue that on the Moon, with one-sixth of Earth's gravity, astronauts should be able to perform amazing leaps, maybe six times as high as on Earth.
+Perhaps the hidden wires couldn't lift them high enough or fast enough?

-More importantly, the astronaut is on the Moon, surrounded by a deadly vacuum.
-He is well aware that if he falls and cracks his helmet, damages the backpack that supplies him with air and cooling or tears his pressurized inner suit, he'll die by decompression or suffocation.
-In such conditions, it is rather wise not to try and set high-jump records.
+- More importantly, the astronaut was on the Moon, surrounded by a deadly vacuum.
+He was well aware that if he fell and cracked his helmet, damaged the backpack that supplied him with air and cooling or tore his pressurized inner suit, he would die by decompression or suffocation.
+In such conditions, it was rather wise not to try and set high-jump records.

 Many hoax theorists also make the mistake of considering Young's jump as the highest ever made on the Moon.
 Actually, it was just a hop intended to take an unusual salute photograph.
 Other jumps were much higher and correspondingly more dangerous.

 For example, Neil Armstrong reported that he jumped up to the third rung of Apollo 11's LM ladder, which was “easily five or six feet [150-180 centimeters] above the ground”*.
 His leaps are visible in the recordings of the TV transmission of his moonwalk (Figure 6.7-4).

 * Apollo 11 Technical Crew Debriefing, 31 July 1969, in NASA Mission Reports - Apollo 11, Vol. 2, Apogee Books, p.
 89 (page 10-61 in the original numbering).